Explore

 Where Did It All Go Wrong?

-Posted : 8 years, 7 months ago on 18 August 2015 09:36 (A review of Standing on the Shoulder of Giants)
+Posted : 9 years, 3 months ago on 18 August 2015 09:36 (A review of Standing on the Shoulder of Giants)

-When it comes to general consensus regarding Oasis, there is near unanimous agreement that their first two albums are masterpieces.
+When it comes to the general consensus regarding Oasis, there is near unanimous agreement that their first two albums are masterpieces.
 After that, it is not so simple.
 Be Here Now isn’t the most respected album in music history (I absolutely love it as stated in my review of the album) but from my time browsing Oasis message boards and reading various articles about the band, I would say most fans like/love Be Here Now.
-The other thing the majority will agree on is that the 2nd half of Oasis’ existence (although others might say last two thirds, as I said before it’s not so simple) didn’t reach the standards of their earlier days.
+The other thing the majority will agree on is that the 2nd half of Oasis’ existence (although others might say the last two-thirds, as I said before it’s not so simple) didn’t reach the standards of their earlier days.
 With the final four albums, all of them have their defenders and detractors.
 Fans like myself will never stop debating where it went wrong, at what times did things go right, what tracks should have been removed from the albums and replaced with b-sides, etc.

 So where do I stand with Standing On the Shoulder of Giants?
-Well for a long time I was dismissive of this album.
+Well for a long time, I was dismissive of this album.
 Aside from the first three songs, I found the remaining tracks uninteresting and forgettable.
-However, in retrospect, I can contribute this to the first three albums being so incredible, Standing On the Shoulder of Giants didn’t stand a chance by comparison (also I feel they shouldn’t have dropped their classic logo, the old one was so much more welcoming).
+However, in retrospect, I can contribute this feeling to the first three albums being so incredible, Standing On the Shoulder of Giants didn’t stand a chance by comparison (also I feel they shouldn’t have dropped their classic logo, the old one was so much more welcoming).
 It was only after milking 90’s Oasis for every second of listening pleasure, that I came to revise my opinion of Standing On the Shoulder of Giants.
 This is not an album full of arena rockers, rather much of it is more slow-paced and mellow than the previous Oasis albums.

 Even before I came to reappraise Standing On the Shoulder of Giants, Who Feels Love? was already one of my favourite Oasis songs - such a spiritual and psychedelic tune.
 While I’m not a spiritual person, when listening to this song it really does feel like as the song describes, “My spirit has been purified”.
 However, I hate Sunday Morning Call.
-I wouldn’t even bother dwelling on it as every artist is inevitability going to have some bad songs but this was a freakin’ single and it’s one of the most dreary and boring songs Oasis ever created.
+I wouldn’t even bother dwelling on it as every artist is inevitability going to have some bad songs but this was a freakin’ single and it’s one of the most boring and dreary songs Oasis ever created.
 I can agree with Noel on this one; the song was even made a hidden track on the Oasis singles collection Time Flies, good move.
 Standing On the Shoulder of Giants is not my favourite Oasis album nor it ever will be but it is a good album and it deserves to be reappraised.

 Standing On the Shoulder of Giants Era B-Sides and Rarities

 These songs are some of Oasis’ most mellow tracks so no air-guitaring in front of the mirror (except for Full On) but they are a good selection of songs.
-Look at them as Oasis’ chill out songs.
+Look at them as Oasis’ chill-out songs.

 0 comments, Reply to this entry